 You will almost always be forgiven striking errors, after all you have an awful lot to concentrate on at this stage.
 However, you should expect to be corrected and should use this time to start learning how to strike your bell.
 Experienced ringers will be much less forgiving when your are ringing much more advanced methods and are not able to strike your bell.
 A well-rounded ringer will aim to develop their striking skills in tandem with their method ringing.

 The listening skills required to facilitate good striking can be developed using Strike! a software programme that introduces ringing errors into simulated ringing.
-CDs are available and then there is the internet.
 Strike! and various CDs are available to loan from the Branch.

 Listening and striking skills can be practiced in the tower however remember that there are a lot of exercises that you can do to improve your listening skills whilst not ringing including:

 - Pick out the treble or the tenor in the change, notice where it is and if it moves.